 “And, ye fathers, provoke not your children to wrath: but bring them up in the nurture and admonition of the Lord.” – (Ephesians 6:4)

-God has blessed my wife and I with four wonderful children, three of which are now grown and married.
-Two of our married children are still living and serving the Lord in our church, which is a wonderful blessing.
-However, my daughter Melissa and her husband Wesley live many miles away, and though we speak with them almost daily, and even see them often, we miss them terribly.
+God has blessed my wife and I with four wonderful children, three of which are married with children of their own.
+One of our married children is still living and serving the Lord in our church, which is a wonderful blessing.
+However, two of our married children live many miles away, and though we speak with them almost daily, and even see them often, we miss them terribly.
 One of the most difficult things that we can do as parents is to let go of our children when they are grown.
 We want to keep them around us forever.
 However, oftentimes God may have a special plan for our children that will lead them to be apart from us geographically.
 As hard as that may be, we must recognize that God gave us these children for a specific purpose, and a limited time.
 We were never owners, only stewards.
 They belong to the Lord.
-If God chooses to use them as a missionary on a foreign field, or perhaps move them to the other side of the country, that is His right; and we must not only accept His will, but we must support it as well.
+If God chooses to use them as a missionary on a foreign field, or perhaps move them to the other side of the country, that is His right; and we must not only accept His will, but support it as well.